PolicyEngine/policyengine-app/src/posts/analysis-of-guaranteed-income-for-the-21st-century.md

 As an example, suppose a 22-year-old, who earns $30,000, lives with their parent, who earns $100,000.
 21GI would provide the parent nothing and the child $6,250, half the maximum benefit, given their earnings fall halfway within the $10,000–50,000 phase-out range.
 But the SCF would show the household as a single tax filing unit with $130,000 income, and thus disqualified from any 21GI benefit.

-21GI would alter incentives to file separately; neither PolicyEngine nor New School models changing filing behavior as a result.
+21GI would alter incentives to file separately; however, neither PolicyEngine nor New School models changing filing behavior as a result.

 ### Impact by income decile